wmmc88/developer_config/README.md

 8. Install [Rust](https://www.rust-lang.org/tools/install)
    * This should be done natively in Windows and also within WSL
 9. Install [Starship](https://starship.rs/):
+   * You may want to do step 10 first because of starship's dependencies (ie. openssl, msvc, etc.)
    * These steps should be done natively in Windows and also within WSL
+     * In WSL, openssl dependency may need to be installed: `sudo apt install libssl-dev`
      * Install Starship from rust: `cargo install starship`
      * To update Starship: `cargo update starship`
 10. Install ROS Rolling Ridley: